Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 ## Goal

-Multi‑user co‑listening on the same LAN with synchronized **event‑based** starts (avoid using clocks).
+Multi‑user co‑listening on the same LAN with synchronized **clock‑based** starts using an NTP‑style session clock.
 Server hosts files and state;
-clients on Android phones download full files, cache locally, and play in lockstep at barrier releases.
+clients on Android phones download full files, cache locally, and play in lockstep by arming a future start time.
 Anyone can control; race conditions prevented via **eventCount**.

 Prioritize simplicity of the implementation.